AmanJays/econ8320-project-BLS-Labor-Statistics-Dashboard/README.md

 ### 1. Time Series: Labor Market Conditions

-The *Time Series* tab displays two key labor indicators side by side:
-  * The dashboard reports the total change (in percentage points) over the selected period
-  * An up or down arrow (⬆️ / ⬇️) highlights the direction of change
+The *Time Series* tab displays two key labor indicators side by side: The dashboard reports the total change (in percentage points) over the selected period.
+An up or down arrow (⬆️ / ⬇️) highlights the direction of change

 * **Unemployment Rate**